-- 1. Integrate Christian principles in critical thinking and decision-making. - Demonstrate awareness and improvement of thinking and learning strategies.
+- 1. Demonstrate awareness and improvement of thinking and learning strategies. - 2.
 Demonstrate a proficiency in the broad range of academic knowledge and skills required by the various academic disciplines. - 3.
 Identify problems and analyze, diagnose, and develop solutions from a broad-based perspective. - 4.
-Use the acquired academic knowledge and skills as the foundation for success in future educational and/or vocational plans. - Explain their individualized program of study and academic training to a prospective employer or an admissions officer of a baccalaureate program.
+Use the acquired academic knowledge and skills as the foundation for success in future educational and/or vocational plans. - 5.
+Explain their individualized program of study and academic training to a prospective employer or an admissions officer of a baccalaureate program.